yashika51/socioeconomic-trends-estonia/README.md

 1. Created an account on https://aws.amazon.com
 2. Signed up as root user and after that added 2FA with Google Authenticator
-3. Created user group and roles for myself and for this assignment and added necessary permissions to access S3 and AWS Lambda
+3. Created user group and roles for myself and for this task and added necessary permissions to access S3 and AWS Lambda

 And installed AWS CLI locally.
 I pulled the docker image using